jdodsoncollins/JeremyCollinsDotNet/README.md

 ##### Local Development

-1. `cd site && npm install`
+1. `cd site && npm install --legacy-peer-deps` (node version 16 recommended)
-2. Use `npx gatsby develop` to build and run locally.
+2. Use `npm run develop` to build and run locally.
 This site is built with [Gatsby](https://www.gatsbyjs.org/) so basic familiarity is needed if you roll with this project.

 Note: Anyone else using this build will likely need to remove or modify my [Fathom](https://usefathom.com) script in `analytics.tsx`